energysystems/docs/tools/sector-coupled-euro-calliope-hands-on.md

 - activating your Anaconda distribution (e.g., opening a terminal and typing `conda activate`)
 - moving to the directory where the model files are stored (e.g., `../2022-02-08/` for the case of the Zenodo release)
-- and typing: `conda env create -f requirements.yml`
+- and typing: `mamba env create -f requirements.yml`

 This will create a new Anaconda environment based on the requirements specified in the .yml file that accompanies the pre-built model.
 The name of the environment is given in the same file.
 By default, it is `eurocalliope_[version]`.
 For example, `eurocalliope_2022_02_08`.